-To ensure that cryptocurrency traders do not go overboard in their quest to make profit, regulations are put in place.
+To ensure that cryptocurrency traders do not go overboard in their quest to make a profit, regulations are put in place.
 Regulatory arbitrage exists, however, as investors search for loopholes in existing regulations and take advantage of them.
-Try as regulatory authorities may, this practice by traders that deal on bitcoins among others cannot be totally eliminated
+Try as regulatory authorities may, this practice by traders that deals on bitcoins, among other things, cannot be totally eliminated.

-Regulatory authorities put checks in place as a tactic to eliminate cryptocurrency investors taking advantage of loopholes, and in the cases were circumventions apply, the costs associated with completing such transactions are quite high and discouraging.
+Regulatory authorities put checks in place as a tactic to eliminate cryptocurrency investors from taking advantage of loopholes, and in cases where circumventions apply, the costs associated with completing such transactions are quite high and discouraging.
 Regardless, they still get involved in this practice using any of the tactics below: